martgil/webext-docs/downloads.rst

       :name: [``orderBy``]
       :type: (array of string, optional)

-      Setting elements of this array to <a href='#type-DownloadItem'>DownloadItem</a> properties in order to sort the search results.
-For example, setting :code:`orderBy='startTime'` sorts the <a href='#type-DownloadItem'>DownloadItems</a> by their start time in ascending order.
+      Setting elements of this array to `DownloadItem <#type-DownloadItem>`__ properties in order to sort the search results.
+For example, setting :code:`orderBy='startTime'` sorts the `DownloadItems <#type-DownloadItem>`__ by their start time in ascending order.
 To specify descending order, prefix :code:`orderBy` with a hyphen: '-startTime'.

    .. api-member::